 Understanding Gratitude’s Impact On Your Body And Mind.

 The more you study and understand gratitude’s impact on your body and mind, the more you’ll be astonished at how much it can help you.
 Let’s look at how forgiveness may help us overcome the obstacles that are preventing us from reaching our full potential.
-More importantly, let’s delve a little further into the mind-body link of forgiveness practice (or non-practice).
+To emphasize, let’s delve a little further into the mind-body link of forgiveness practice (or non-practice).
 We’ll come to a surprising conclusion with a notion that you can’t afford to miss.

 Think back on the last time you held a grudge.
 What did that feel like?
 Did you have a pit in your stomach?
 Did you have trouble sleeping?
 Were you distracted from other, more important things?
 What did you lose because you chose to stay angry at the other person?
 Holding a grudge isn’t good for you.
 Not only that but the person you’re holding the grudge against probably doesn’t even remember what they did.